Eric Bodden Current conditions in Darmstadt: Cloud and Visibility OK, -1°C (feels like -6°C)

 Descent of the Phoenix Lander

-eric | May 28, 2008
+Eric | May 28, 2008

 image I am truly amazed by this picture of the Phoenix Lander, parachuting down to the surface of Mars.
 Not only does this image come from a planet that’s damn far away, the photo was also shot from an incredibly large distance.
 MRO was 760km away from the lander when it took this shot.
 I would like a camera like that!